 Comments received from authorities have influenced the preferred layout.
-The applicant has taken those comments into consideration and revised the original preferred layout to exclude all public amenities.
+The applicant has taken those comments into consideration and revised the original and previous preferred layout to exclude the beach shower deck and ablution block and rooms 1 and 9.

 Provide a detailed motivation if no alternatives exist.